kinkerl/eukalypse/README.md

 You only need the eukalypse/eukalypse.py file in a place where your script will find it.
 Everything else is just candy.

-You may have to install the requirements in the requirements.txt as well.
-I have to streamline and clean up the installation process.

 Usage
 =====